KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Collect-and-display-a-dataset-in-augmented-reality-scenario
-This repo shows how to collect pictures of an environment
+This project has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course aa 2021-2022 at the University of Trento.
+The app is intended for Android devices only.

-# About the project -> general overview
+# About the project

 The project consists in the collection of a dataset in augmented reality.

-The user can scan the environment with his/her device.
+After the app started, the device starts scanning the area around for at least 15 seconds.
-After a tap on the screen the application will place an anchor and hologram of the camera view.
-The user can place an unlimited number of objects, each of them is stored in a predefined path in the device.
+Through a tap on the screen the device takes a picture of the environment, places it on a plane and creates an hologram.
+The hologram is then instatiated in the same position and with the same inclination of the camera of the mobile phone along with an anchor (https://www.andreasjakl.com/raycast-anchor-placing-ar-foundation-holograms-part-3/).
+The pictures are saved in a predefined path ().

 # Getting started

+* Install Unity editor 2021.3 or later versions;
+* Download this repo, unzip the package and open the "Sample Scene" file or clone this repo and import from Unity;
+* Be sure you have installed all the required packages in Unity environment ()
+* Click
+*

 # Animations/Images of the app

 # Future works/implementations

 # Licence